 Detailed breakdown of starting dates and in-service dates for each project or program

-Drivers of capital expenditure increases for the test year(s)

-The basis for the estimated budget for the project or program (e.g. historical cost, preliminary engineering estimates, request for proposals)

-A summary of the evidence for any project that requires leave to construct approval under the OEB Act, where construction is to commence in a test year
+For any projects or programs that require leave to construct approval under the OEB Act, where construction is to commence in a test year

-Identification of any project that has been undertaken in compliance with a condition included in the transmitter’s licence as a result of a directive issued by the Minister of Energy to the OEB or has been declared a priority project by the Lieutenant Governor in Council

-The following information about other capital expenditures should also be provided:
+A summary of the evidence for the leave to construct application, including the need, project description, project risks, and costs

+If a leave to construct application has been filed with the OEB, the OEB case number

+For all other capital expenditures (those not already addressed above):

 Components of all other capital expenditures (those not already addressed above), including a reconciliation of all capital components to the transmitter’s total capital budget

-Written explanation of variances, including that of actuals versus the OEB- approved amounts for the applicant’s last OEB-approved revenue requirement application

-The proposed accounting treatment, including the treatment of the cost of funds, for investments spanning more than one year

-The applicant must also include in the Transmission System Plan:
+The applicant must also include in the TSP:

 Any cost benchmarking studies (internal and external) or utility cost comparisons conducted by or for the applicant to support the applicant’s proposed expenditures.
 This requirement is mandatory for Custom IR applications.
-For other applicants, as a transitional measure, where no benchmarking studies are available, transmitters must detail their strategy to prepare or acquire benchmarking studies or cost comparisons for their subsequent rebasing application.
+For other applicants, where no benchmarking studies are available, transmitters must detail their strategy to prepare or acquire benchmarking studies or cost comparisons for their subsequent rebasing application.

 For applicants filing a Custom IR or Revenue Cap application: